-- Normally an output is activated which is inactive during the timeout time.
-This can be inverted by AL 6.
-An output is then deactivated, which is active for a long time. - The timeout period will restart, should the output activate based on control loop demand or manual interaction during → the defined the timeout period. - This function can be set with AL8 to be only active during certain operation modes.
+- → The timeout period will restart, should the output activate based on control loop demand or manual interaction during the defined the timeout period. - → This function can be set with AL8 to be only active during certain operation modes.
 It can therefore be used either as valve cycle or as humidity or mould control feature.
-Important is to keep AL4 = ON if the function should be active in OFF or disabled mode. - Truth table for cycle activation in interlock mode (AL3 = ON)
+Important is to keep AL4 = ON if the function should be active in OFF or disabled mode. - \rightarrow Truth table for cycle activation in interlock mode (AL3 = ON)